 In preparation for the warmer weather and the necessity of revealing my arms, I have enlisted the help of Jillian Michaels, whose DVD promises to get me Ripped in 30.
 She’s American, so I have taken this into account and assume she means she will get me toned in 30 days, rather pull all my muscles in 30 minutes, but having done the routines a couple of times, I’m not too sure.

-“I want that butt screaming!” she yells at me during squat thrusts and a hideously exhausting and impossible exercise called Mountain Climbers.
+“I want that butt screaming!” she yells at me during squat thrusts and mountain climbers.

 “Come on!” she shouts as we do our jumping jacks together.
 “I’ve got 30 stone women who can do this!”